Integrate the Connect SDK into a native iOS app (Objective-C)

 3. Additionally, disable User Script Sandboxing to prevent a build error (see the Troubleshooting section below).

 1. In a terminal emulator, navigate to the root project directory and install the pods.
 Make sure the command is completed with no errors.
-If you get an error, run the same command with the --verbose option and share the error log with our services team.
+If you get an error, run the same command with the --verbose option and share the error log with our Services team.

 pod install